Rangers vs. Twins Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Max Scherzer (12-5) will take to the mound for the Rangers and make his 24th start of the season.
+- The Rangers will send Jordan Montgomery (8-10) to the mound for his 27th start this season.

-- In 23 starts this season, he's earned a quality start in 12 of them.

-- In 23 starts, Scherzer has pitched through or past the fifth inning 19 times.
-He has a season average of 5.7 frames per outing.

 |Opponent